 Another thing I liked was that on their way back, the two friends pass the Tyne Bridge and Newcastle Quayside, which is local to us living just outside of Newcastle (obviously the landmark will change depending on your location).
 Again, being so young, Bear did not immediately recognise it, but I described the Sage Gateshead as looking like a shiny shell and the next time we drove along the quayside, she was virtually bouncing out of her seat with excitement ‘The shiny shell from my book is over there Mammy!’.

 The book retails at £19.99 which although slightly expensive for a single book, I do feel is worth it, given all the lovely personalised touches and the excitement on my daughter’s face when she reads this.
 As you know I don’t share my daughter’s real name here and I’m not comfortable showing the ariel picture of my house, but I’d highly recommend visiting the website and watching the video if you want to get a better idea of the book.
 We would thoroughly recommend this and I think it would make a brilliant gift too.

-*We received our copy of this book free of charge.
+*We were sent our copy of this book free of charge.
 All thoughts and opinions are my own.